lallemel/CharmDimuon-Generator/README.md

 Summer internship at the University of Alberta (May-August 2023)
 Supervisor: Juan Pablo Yáñez (yaezgarz@ualberta.ca)
-Secondary supervisor: Sourav Sarkar (ssarkar1@ualberta.ca)
+Working with: Sourav Sarkar (ssarkar1@ualberta.ca)

 My role with the P-ONE team at the UofA was to develop a charm dimuon event generator.
 The generator is built in several steps to eventually generate approximately 1,000,000 charm dimuon events.
 This repository contains all my scripts for the different steps.
 A lot of other scripts are used, mostly written by Sourav Sarkar; they are linked in the different instruction files.
 The scripts I have written are to be run on the Illume cluster (UofA cluster), but can be adapted to run elsewhere.